mbastard42/svelte-caddy-devops/README.md

 | `Initialize prod` - CD (Deploy to VPS) - *failed*             |   prod   |
 | `Initial commit` - CI (Build & push) - *running then success* |   main   |

-> Don’t worry about the failed CD workflow — it’s normal!
-> It fails because your repository isn’t yet connected to your VPS through GitHub Secrets.
+> Don’t worry about the failed CD workflow, It fails because your repository isn’t yet connected to your VPS through GitHub Secrets.

 ### Step 2 - Connect Your VPS via Secrets